-This form should be completed if a student is disclosing his/her disability to the Academy for the first time; or a student has already disclosed a disability but wishes to change the level of confidentiality assigned to the disclosure.
-Staff should ensure they are familiar with the Student Disability Disclosure Policy and the 'Guidance for Staff on Completing the Disability Disclosure Confidentiality Agreement Form' document before completing this form available.
+This form should be completed if a student is disclosing their disability to the Academy for the first time; or a student has already disclosed a disability but wishes to change the level of confidentiality assigned to the disclosure.
+Staff should ensure they are familiar with the Disability Disclosure Policy before completing this form.

-1 PURPOSE
+1 Purpose